-The COMM 22 development contributes to an active mixed use "village" (top).
+The Comm22 development contributes to an active mixed use "village" (top).
 In industrial areas, exterior wall materials that contain integral colors and textures are encouraged (bottom).

-- P-UD-32: Buildings with retail, commercial, community or public uses on the ground floor should have a clear floor-to-ceiling height of at least 13-feet. - P-UD-33: Ground-floor elevations for commercial uses should generally be level with the elevation of the adjacent public sidewalk, and not more than two feet above the sidewalk grade. - P-UD-34: Ground-floor residential uses should provide a grade change of at least two feet from the public sidewalk to the first floor residence, to protect the privacy of residential units. - P-UD-35: In order to promote active residential street frontages, ground-floor units should front onto and take direct access from the street, rather than having a shared entry and access from interior corridors. - P-UD-36: Ground-floor residential uses are discouraged in commercial areas.
+- P-UD-37: Ground-floor residential uses should provide a grade change of at least two feet from the public sidewalk to the first floor residence, to protect the privacy of residential units. - P-UD-38: In order to promote active residential street frontages, ground-floor units should front onto and take direct access from the street, rather than having a shared entry and access from interior corridors. - P-UD-39: Ground-floor residential uses are discouraged in commercial areas.

-Village Areas and Key Corridors
+Village District and Key Corridors

-Village areas and corridors in the Southeastern San Diego Community focus around highly-connected neighborhoods that exhibit a unique character and heightened sense of place.
-Consistent with the City of San Diego's General Plan, villages in Southeastern San Diego are active places, with a mix of uses and a highly integrated transportation network.
+The Village and corridors in the Southeastern San Diego Community focus around highly-connected neighborhoods that exhibit a unique character and heightened sense of place.
+Consistent with the City of San Diego's General Plan, The Village in Southeastern San Diego is an active place, with a mix of uses and a highly integrated transportation network.
 There is a buzz of activity around the streets, sidewalk cafes, public plazas, schools, parks and restaurants that are in the area.
 Gathering spaces attract residents and visitors alike and become hubs of the community.
-Families, workers and residents can easily walk to and around the village from surrounding neighborhoods to run errands or to meet up with friends.
+Families, workers and residents can easily walk to and around the Village from surrounding neighborhoods to run errands or to meet up with friends.